 Instead, focus on using keywords naturally within the content flow so Google doesn’t flag and demote your SERP rankings.

-According to Ahrefs, as a best practice, you should aim for a keyword density of 2-5%.
+According to Ahrefs, you should aim for a keyword density of 2-5% as a best practice.

 To go more into detail, this means you should divide the number of keywords in your blog by the total number of words, then multiply that number by 100.